pipewrk/geekist.co/cm7zkxrh4000009jl9ukp67va.md

 **AI and Automation Changed Everything**

 Back then, we thought having [JavaScript run everywhere was groundbreaking](https://naturaily.com/blog/react-native-things-to-know).
 Today, AI and automation have transformed the landscape completely.
 Debugging, for example, used to mean long nights hunting obscure errors.
-Now, AI-assisted debugging helps pinpoint issues in minutes, turning coding nightmares into minor hiccups.
+Now, AI-assisted tools help pinpoint common issues in minutes, making troubleshooting more efficient - but its far from perfect.

 Automated CI/CD pipelines have made updates effortless across every platform, no longer making deployment feel like a stressful space launch.
 Even components and tests can now be generated with AI, freeing developers from tedious, repetitive tasks to focus on higher-level design.